Energy and magnetic moment of a quantum charged particle in time dependent magnetic and electric fields of circular and plane solenoids: Explicit solutions of the oscillator equation in terms of elementary functions

 In all the cases, the mean energy tends, finally, to the zero value, although the necessary effective time depends on the parameter $u$.
 Paradoxically, this final effective time is much bigger in the ``initial fast evolution'' case ({\em almost\/} sudden jump, $u \ll 1$) than in the ``slow evolution'' case (almost adiabatic, $u \gg 1$).
-Examples of the evolution are shown in Figs. \ref{fig-E-1tau} and \ref{fig-E-logtau-var-u}.
-It is impressive that the evolution is still very far from the steady asymptotic situation even when the frequency is 100 times smaller than the initial value (when $\tau \approx 4.6$).
+Examples of the evolution are shown in Figures \ref{fig-E-1tau} and \ref{fig-E-logtau-var-u}.
+It is impressive that the mean energy is still very far from the asymptotic zero value even when the frequency is 100 times smaller than the initial value (when $\ln\tau \approx 4.6$), if $u \le 1/2$.
+Also, no proportionality between ${\cal E}(t)$ and $\omega(t)$ is observed if $s_0\Upsilon \gg 1$, even if $u >1/2$.

 The mean magnetic moment equals \be {\cal M} = \mu_B{\cal C}[\rho\cos(2\nu) -1] -\,\frac{\mu_B{\cal C}}{4u^2-1}\left\{(1+s_0\Upsilon)\left[ \sin^2(\nu) -|r|\sin(2\nu)\right] +2\rho|r|\sin(2\nu)\right\}. \ee This formula gives corrections to the adiabatic equation (\ref{Madiab}) (which corresponds to $u \gg 1$), demonstrating again the absence of the adiabatic invariance for the magnetic moment.